Ocramius/OcraElasticSearch/docs/01-theory-of-operation.md

 ## Wrapping it up

-Here is apseudo-UML graph of the current architecture:
+Here is a pseudo-UML graph of the current architecture:

 ![OcraElasticSearch Architecture](http://yuml.me/e77eebb4.svg)